top of page

 When we experience anxiety, we develop ways of coping with the body and mind symptoms.
 Some common ways of dealing with anxiety include negative self-talk (“I’m no good, I shouldn’t be feeling this way… I can’t cope with this”), avoidance (avoiding places, people, or situations), social isolation (withdrawing from friends or family), and substance use (turning to drugs or alcohol).
 These coping responses make sense and are understandable but can bring unintended consequences to us.
 The anxiety episode will pass sooner if we learn to respond to the body and mind symptoms in ways that are helpful to us.

-Phase 2: Aftermath anxiety
+Phase 2: aftermath anxiety

 These are the responses that follow the acute phase of anxiety when we reflect back on the anxiety episode and think about the symptoms we experienced.
 We might have worry thoughts such as “I thought something terrible was about to happen to me… my heart was beating too fast… I couldn't breathe…”